Bar chart bars in Grapher display centered on their respective data ticks. This is Grapher's default.

-Bar charts bars in Grapher are centered on the data value tick mark associated with each bar by default.
-If you wish to adjust the alignment so the bars begin at the data value as seen in the image below, see the following steps.
+To change the alignment so that the bars begin at the data value (as seen in the example below) see the following steps.

 Bars are left aligned with the tick mark label.